CIGA designer mechanical titanium watch from $248 - Geeky Gadgets

-The CIGA gentlemen’s mechanical titanium watch has launched via Indiegogo this month and has raised over $2,000,000 thanks to over 10,000 backers from to successful crowdfunding campaigns.
-The unique watch has been specifically “designed to highlight real men’s love of complexity with outstanding design and superb performance ” say its creators. watch the videos below to learn more about its German award-winning design.
+The award winning CIGA gentlemen’s designer mechanical titanium watch has launched via Indiegogo offering a unique transparent mechanical watch design.
+The CIGA watch has raised over $2,300,000 thanks to over 11,000 backers from two successful crowdfunding campaigns and has been specifically “designed to highlight real men’s love of complexity with outstanding design and superb performance ” say its creators. check out the videos below to learn more about its unique award winning design and features.

 The CIGA Design Z-Series mechanical titanium watch is available from $249 or £186.
 View the demonstration video below to learn more about the watches transparent design that allows you to see its internal mechanism as time passes by.